textpattern/textpattern.github.io/brand/user-docs-guide.md

 # Guidelines for documentation development

-These guidelines, an extension of Textpattern’s baseline [editorial style guide](/brand/editorial-style-guide), are specifically for the upkeep of user documentation.
+These guidelines, an extension of Textpattern's baseline [editorial style guide](/brand/editorial-style-guide), are specifically for the upkeep of user documentation.
 Documentation authors, editors, and other interested contributors will want to read up here (as well review the [documentation collaboration procedures](https://github.com/textpattern/textpattern.github.io/issues/149)).

 **Contents**